twiatrak/Backpropagation-Engine-and-Neural-network-implementation-in-R/README.md

 ## Overview
 This project implements a neural network and a backpropagation engine using R. It is designed for educational purposes and to demonstrate the basic principles of training a neural network through backpropagation.

+## Changelog
+- Optimized the backpropagation engine using vectorisation native to R
+- Switched to using reLU actuvation function instead of sigmoid for the hidden layers
+- Applied simple adaptive learning rate, next step is to curb the overfitting
+- Simplified the class structure

 ## Features
 - **Backpropagation**: Implements the backpropagation algorithm for training a neural network.